 There are no Ragdoll cats currently listed with Edmonton-area rescues.
 New cats arrive regularly through Edmonton shelters and northern-Alberta intake — this page refreshes automatically as they do.

-Browse all available Edmonton cats →About Ragdoll Cats in Edmonton
+Browse all available Edmonton cats →Gear for your Ragdoll

 Ragdolls are famous for going limp and relaxed when held — the trait that named them.
 They are docile, affectionate, and follow their people room to room, more like a quiet shadow than an aloof cat.
 That gentle nature makes them a strong fit for calm Edmonton homes.